Typhus

 Symptoms of typhus are similar to other infectious conditions, which makes it a diagnostic challenge.
 Three diseases may mimic typhus:

-Is Typhoid Similar To Typhus?
+Is Typhoid Similar to Typhus?

 “Typhoid” and “typhus” may sound similar, but they refer to different health conditions with distinct causes, symptoms, and ways they get transmitted.
 While both diseases can lead to serious health issues if left untreated, they are caused by different bacteria and passed to humans through other means.